-Your management style is really an extension of who you are.
+Your leadership style is really an extension of who you are.
 To dig deeper in this area, ask yourself the following:

-Often, our perception of how we behave—or manage— is different than how others see us.
+Often, our perception of how we behave—or lead— is different than how others see us.
 There can be great value in participating in a more objective assessment process.

 Several tools are available to help management understand their strengths, preferences and style.
 These can be helpful in laying the groundwork for building a company culture.
 Generally, you would work with a certified professional to do an assessment and help you better understand yourself, your peers and team members.

 Three common, effective assessment tools are listed below.

 Myers-Briggs helps people and teams to understand themselves and each other better to support continued learning and growth.
 The MBTI measures four areas on a scale and yields insights to help people work together more effectively.

 The four areas of focus are: